hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="kubernetesdeleteauthrole"></a>
 # **KubernetesDeleteAuthRole**
-> void KubernetesDeleteAuthRole (string name, string kubernetesMountPath = null)
+> void KubernetesDeleteAuthRole (string name, string kubernetesMountPath = "kubernetes", TimeSpan? wrapTTL = null)

 Register an role with the backend.